 Please let us know how our resources can support your curriculum.

 – Every visit to Snug Harbor is an outdoor experience.
 Please dress accordingly!
+Cancellations are subject to a $50 fee.

-The New York Chinese Scholar’s Garden Tour: Workshop Options
+New York Chinese Scholar’s Garden Tour: Workshop Options

 Beautiful Writing – What is Chinese calligraphy?
 Fancy writing?
 Art?
 Or both?
 This ancient Chinese art form uses specific skills and techniques to create “beautiful writing” that conveys information and beauty.
 We invite you to tour our Chinese Scholar’s Garden, consider the importance of writing and the basic techniques of this beautiful art form.
 Classes offered year round.
 Grades 2 and up.